 - What is Shapley Heath, explaining its location and scale?

-- All the reasons why Shapley Heath is a bad idea
+- Why Shapley Heath is a bad idea, here and here.

 - An outline of an alternative approach to long term planning in Hart